MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/operation-error-codes.md

 **Description**
 The specified DataScope value is either invalid or no longer supported.

 Bulk download of performance data is not supported after Bing Ads API Version 11.
-The EntityPerformanceData value of the [DataScope](../bulk-service/datascope.md) value set is no longer supported in Bing Ads API Version 12, and will be removed from the service contract in a future version.
+The EntityPerformanceData value of the [DataScope](../bulk-service/datascope.md) value set is no longer supported in Bing Ads API Version 12, and is removed from the service contract in Bing Ads API Version 13.

 ***